Moon Ga-young: 2011–2016: Teen roles and transition to more mature roles

-2017–2023: Leading actress and rising popularity
+2018–2023: Leading actress and rising popularity

-In 2017, she starred in the drama special Waltzing Alone.
-This marked her first adult role since turning 20, as she portrayed a 2009 high school graduate who was slightly older than her actual age.
-Her character, Kim Min-sun, was a struggling job seeker who was not very likable and was late in starting her career.

-The following year, in 2018, Moon took on the lead role in the romance drama Tempted, based on the 18th century French novel Les Liaisons dangereuses.
-She played Choi Soo-ji, the daughter of a medical foundation chairman who schemes to seduce Kwon Si-hyeon (played by Woo Do-hwan).
-Moon's performance earned her an Excellence Award as Best Actress in a Monday-Tuesday Drama at the MBC Drama Awards.

-On July 3, 2018, Moon she transferred her agency from SM C&C to Keyeast, which had been acquired by SM Entertainment in March 2018.

-In 2019, Moon was cast as a main character in the comedy series Welcome to Waikiki 2.
-She portrayed Han Soo-yeon, the first love interest of three best friends (played by Lee Yi-kyung, Kim Seon-ho), and Shin Hyun-soo).
-After her wedding is called off due to her father's failed business, Soo-yeon has to learn how to support herself financially.
+In 2018, Moon took on the lead role in the romance drama Tempted, based on the 18th century French novel Les Liaisons dangereuses.
+She played Choi Soo-ji, the daughter of a medical foundation chairman who schemes to seduce Kwon Si-hyeon (portrayed by Woo Do-hwan).
+Moon's performance earned her the Excellence Award for Best Actress in a Monday-Tuesday Drama at the MBC Drama Awards.
+On July 3, 2018, she transferred from SM C&C to KeyEast, an agency acquired by SM Entertainment in March 2018.
+In 2019, Moon starred in the JTBC comedy series Welcome to Waikiki 2 as Han Soo-yeon, the shared first love of three friends played by Lee Yi-kyung, Kim Seon-ho, and Shin Hyun-soo.
+The role depicts a woman forced to seek financial independence after her wedding is canceled following the collapse of her father's business.

-The following year, in 2020, Moon starred as the female lead in the romance series Find Me in Your Memory.
-She played Yeo Ha-jin, a former model who has successfully transitioned into acting and become a prominent influencer, but has intentionally distanced herself from her past.
-She meets Lee Jung-hoon (Kim Dong-wook), a news anchor with hyperthymesia, a rare condition that allows him to remember nearly every moment in his life.
+In the following year, Moon starred as the female lead in the romance series Find Me in Your Memory, portraying Yeo Ha-jin, an actress and influencer who has suppressed her past memories.
+Her character becomes involved with a news anchor (played by Kim Dong-wook) diagnosed with hyperthymesia, a condition involving near-perfect memory.
 It was broadcast on MBC TV from March 18 to May 13, 2020.

-Later in 2020, Moon took on the lead role of Lim Ju-kyung in the tvN series True Beauty, alongside Cha Eun-woo, Hwang In-youp, and Park Yoo-na, which aired in December 2020.
-It was based on the Line Webtoon of the same name by Yaongyi, which depicts a high school girl who, after being bullied and discriminated against because of being perceived as ugly, masters the art of makeup to transform herself into a true beautiful lady.
+Later, Moon took on the lead role of Lim Ju-kyung in the tvN series True Beauty, alongside Cha Eun-woo, Hwang In-youp, and Park Yoo-na, which aired in December 2020.
+Based on the Line Webtoon Line Webtoon of the same name by Yaongyi, the role follows a high school student who masters the art of makeup to transform her appearance after experiencing bullying and discrimination based on her looks.